neoforged/NeoForge/src/main/java/net/neoforged/neoforge/transfer/toremove_before_pr_merging/energy_primer.md

 for them.
 There should be no perceptual change if the desire is to use what "was", outside either the names or perhaps where the method is.

-Throughout the methods you may have noticed a `@Nonnegative` decorating the methods and parameters.
-These are really just to help identify when you may be trying to pass in incorrect values into the handler.
-While these are strictly not enforced by the compiler, doing values outside of these ranges will result in odd behaviour.
-The hope is to help you catch misuse early rather than finding out in production.

 ## Conclusion

 Hopefully, with the new system, this both allows and empowers your ideas to be able to create what you are wanting to